 One could walk through the grove several times before noticing Allen's two unobtrusive trees.
 Not only do these trees reinvest a natural site with a literal sense of magic but they implicitly make connections between nature and death and the life of the spirit.
 It is not surprising that students have dubbed this area the "Enchanted Forest."

-At the entrance to the vast, geometric library the third tree of Allen's installation remains silent - perhaps another form of the tree of knowledge, perhaps a reminder that trees must be cut down to print books and build buildings, perhaps a dance form, or perhaps noting that one can acquire knowledge both through observation of nature and through research.
+At the entrance to the Geisel library the third tree of Allen's installation remains silent - perhaps another form of the tree of knowledge, perhaps a reminder that trees must be cut down to print books, perhaps a dance form, or perhaps noting that one can acquire knowledge both through observation of nature and through research.

-Since completing Trees, Allen has done numerous public works, among them: Corporate Head at Citi-Corps Plaza in Los Angeles; a large bronze leaf, Belief, for the Vontz Center for Molecular Research designed by Frank Gehry in Cincinnati, OH; a giant bronze wishbone, Wish, for DFW airport; Scioto Lounge - three humanized bronze deer on the banks of the Scioto River in Columbus, OH; and, most recently, Road Angel - a bronze 1953 Chevy with sound for Contemporary Austin/Laguna Gloria Museum in Austin, TX.
-Allen’s Ghost Ship Rodez includes a suite of drawings, video installations and theater piece based loosely on the life of French theater visionary Antonin Artaud.
-His current in-progress projects are: Memwars - video installation and performance at Site Santa Fe; and a new multi-dimensional body of work Homer's Notebook.
+Since completing Trees, Allen has done numerous public works, among them: Corporate Head at Citi-Corps Plaza in Los Angeles; a large bronze leaf, Belief, for the Vontz Center for Molecular Research in Cincinnati, OH; a giant bronze wishbone, Wish, for DFW airport; Scioto Lounge - three humanized bronze deer on the banks of the Scioto River in Columbus, OH; and, most recently, Road Angel - a bronze 1953 Chevy with sound for Contemporary Austin/Laguna Gloria Museum in Austin, TX.
 Allen has released 13 albums of original music including the recently acclaimed Bottom of the World, and a new suite of prints with the same title by Landfall Press.
-His classic albums, Juarez and Lubbock (on everything), have just been re-issued and re-packaged by Paradise of Bachelors.
-He was the first recipient of the Townes Van Zandt Songwriting Award at the 2017 Austin Music Awards and is 2017 recipient of the Stephen Bruton Award for songwriting at Lone Star Music Festival, Ft.
+His classic albums, Juarez and Lubbock (on everything), have been re-issued.
+He was the first recipient of the Townes Van Zandt Songwriting Award and is 2017 recipient of the Stephen Bruton Award for songwriting at the Lone Star Music Festival, Ft.
 Worth, TX.
 Allen lives in Santa Fe, NM with his wife, actress and writer, Jo Harvey Allen.

 People have been permitted - even encouraged - to scratch initials into the trees.
 The letters fade and new ones are scratched on top, creating the effect of the passage of time and people becoming part of the layers and history of the tree.